 Workspace patterns are used to match workspaces when running commands such as run-script or list-workspaces, and they are also used in some configuration options.

-Negation is supported by starting any pattern with not:.
+Negation is supported by prefixing any pattern with not: or !, the former suggested to avoid shell operator issues.
 These exclude workspaces from any other patterns provided.

 By default, normal strings match a workspace name or alias.